 Sending money to Morocco is simple and easy.
 Follow these steps to get started.

-There are multiple ways to easily send and receive money in Kenya but these will largely depend on the provider you decide to use.
+There are multiple ways to easily send and receive money in Morocco but these will largely depend on the provider you decide to use.
 Below you will find everything you need to know about sending and receiving money.

 There are three main ways of sending money to Morocco.
 You can transfer from your bank account directly to the recipient account, use an online money transfer service provider or transfer in-person at an agent location.